 We talk about the fatphobic ideas that diet culture perpetuates a lot but is our desire to lose weight really as simple and hateful as that?
 I don’t think so.

 I think diets/lifestyles and the desire to lose weight is more about something to control in an otherwise uncontrollable life.
 There IS comfort in planning your meals, shopping for clean ingredients, and tracking every bite in MyFitnessPal.
-There IS structure to following rules, designated carb cycling days, specific workouts and someone else’s meal plan.
+There IS structure to following rules, designating carb cycling days, planning specific workouts and eating off someone else’s meal plan.

 Having control over something in an otherwise out-of-our-control life feels good.
 At any season in our life.

-When you’re in the thick of parenting sass-talking, not-listening, testing-boundaries kids.
+- Parenting in the thick of sass-talking, not-listening, testing-boundaries kids.

 Dieting can feel purposeful & empowering.